What is ABA Therapy?

 Benefits of ABA Therapy

 ABA therapy has many benefits that can help people with autism and other developmental disabilities.
 ABA therapy can help to improve communication skills, social skills, self-help skills, and motor skills.
 In addition, aba therapy can also help to reduce maladaptive behaviors, such as self-injurious and repetitive behavior.
-Due to the individualized nature of ABA therapy, specific benefits will vary depending on the needs and goals of the individual.
+Due to the individualized nature of ABA therapy, specific benefits of ABA therapy will vary depending on the needs and goals of the individual.

-Does Insurance Cover ABA Therapy?
+Does Insurance Cover ABA?

-Getting Started with ABA Therapy at Empower Behavioral Health
+Getting Started at Empower Behavioral Health